V-Shukla/Sequence/bin/Sequence/README.md

 # Completed - Feature15 : Manage Discarding a card - 1/14/2015
 # Completed - Feature16 : Let player choose which card to discard - 1/14/2015
 # Completed - Feature 8 : Message for winner in a frame - 1/15/2015

-In Progress - Feature13 : Accept player names from the windows
+# Completed - Feature13 : Accept player names from the GUI windows - 2/24/2015

 Feature 2 : add playerHoldings and refresh window for updates